-Most people think of potato salad as having a mayonnaise based dressing.
-This one, however, has no mayonnaise which is great, because you don’t have that worry as much about bacteria growth during the hot weather.
+Most people think of classic potato salad as having a mayonnaise-based dressing.
+This one, however, has no mayonnaise which is great, because you don't have that worry as much about bacteria growth during the hot weather.

-I hope you try it.
-Make it your own by changing up the ingredients to those your family loves.
-Change up the dressing by using one from this round-up of Nine Fabulous Salad Dressing Recipes.
-Add other fresh herbs or veggies from the garden.
+Make it your own by changing up the ingredients.
+Try other fresh herbs or veggies from the garden in this red potato salad.
+You can change up the dressing by using one from this round-up of Nine Fabulous Salad Dressing Recipes.

-Perfect for a summer picnic or side dish at your next barbecue.
+It's perfect for a summer picnic or a side dish at your next barbecue.